Suicide of Eden Knight: Forced detransition and return to Saudi Arabia

-In August 2022, Knight was contacted by two American fixers.
+In August 2022, Knight was contacted by two American fixers hired by her parents.
 These individuals, identified as Michael Pocalyko and Ellen Cole, promised that they would be able to help her fix her relationship with her parents and also assist with her immigration status.
 Some of Knight's friends grew suspicious when Pocalyko, in a phone call that they overheard, complimented risqué photographs of her that he had found online.
 Pocalyko also reportedly prevented Knight's friends from being involved in their plans, demanding to only communicate with Knight herself.

-In October 2022, the fixers persuaded Knight to travel to Washington, D.C. where she hoped to get her asylum granted.
+In October 2022, the fixers persuaded Knight to travel to Washington, D.C., where she hoped to get her asylum granted.
 She was met at the train station by Pocalyko, Cole, and a Saudi attorney named Bader, who took her to a hotel.
 Once there, Bader was initially hospitable but over the course of days became more coercive, showing her pictures of "feminine men" and attempting to intimidate her into detransitioning.
 Knight feared if she did not comply, her undocumented immigration status would be used against her.
+Bader also incorrectly informed her that she would not be able to apply for asylum in the United States and would need to return to Saudi Arabia.
 After being forced to adopt a more masculine appearance and being confronted with her parents, she was flown back to Saudi Arabia in December.

 While in Saudi Arabia, Knight's family confiscated her passport and money to keep her from fleeing.
 She attempted to secretly continue hormone therapy but her parents routinely searched her belongings and found her hormones multiple times.
 After one such confrontation, her parents admitted to hiring Pocalyko, Cole, and Bader to get her back to Saudi Arabia from the United States.

 Death

 On March 12, 2023, Eden Knight posted a suicide note to Twitter describing her parents' actions over the previous year.
 Her tweet had received 31 million views as of March 17.
-Knight's death was confirmed the following day in a tweet from her family stating "Go to the mercy of God Almighty, young man" and repeatedly deadnaming her.
+Knight's death was confirmed the following day in tweets from her family stating "Go to the mercy of God Almighty, young man" and repeatedly deadnaming her.